NavanithanS/phpswitch/README.md

 4. Managing PHP-FPM services for the selected version
 5. Providing extension management capabilities
 6. Supporting project-level PHP version specification
+7. Automatically switching PHP versions based on directory (when enabled)
-7. Supporting user preferences through a configuration file
+8. Supporting user preferences through a configuration file
-8. Offering self-update functionality to stay current
+9. Offering self-update functionality to stay current
-9. Providing helpful feedback and error handling throughout the process
+10. Providing helpful feedback and error handling throughout the process

+### Auto-switching

+The auto-switching feature works by:

+1. Installing shell-specific hooks that run when you change directories
+2. Checking if the current directory (or any parent directory) contains a `.php-version` file
+3. If found, reading the PHP version and comparing it to the current active version
+4. If different, silently switching to the specified PHP version
+5. Using a caching system to avoid checking directories multiple times

+This is particularly useful in a multi-project environment where different projects require different PHP versions.
+The switching happens automatically without any manual intervention.

 ### Performance Optimizations (v1.2.0+)